horsto/OCTRON-GUI/README.md

 Follow these steps:

-1. Make sure ffmpeg is installed on the system
+1. Make sure ffmpeg is installed on the system.
+Some packages rely on it.
     ![FFmpeg Test](pics/ffmpeg_test.png)
     - If this output fails for some reason, make sure you install ffmpeg first:
         - [step by step guide for windows](ffmpeg_windows.md)